FlowFuse/flowfuse/docs/upgrade/README.md

 To make use of this new feature when running on AWS EKS a change to the NGINX Ingress controller and how it interacts with the AWS
 NLB is requried.

-The following annotation needs to be added in the values passed to the ingress-nginx helm chart
+The following configuration needs to be added in the values passed to the ingress-nginx helm chart.
+See [full configuration](https://flowfuse.com/docs/install/kubernetes/aws/#nginx-ingress) for the reference.

 ```
 controller:
+   config:
+    use-proxy-protocol: true
   service:
     annotations:
       service.beta.kubernetes.io/aws-load-balancer-target-group-attributes: proxy_protocol_v2.enabled=true
+   externalTrafficPolicy: Cluster
 ```

 The Proxy Protocol feature will be enabled only on newly created Target Groups.